The Volokh Conspiracy

 I think their blindness was caused by a combination of denigration of property rights and faith in government planning.
 During the Progressive and New Deal eras, most jurists and legal scholars came to believe that property rights deserved little or no judicial protection, and that they were a tool of the wealthy for oppressing the poor.
-In addition, this period was characterized by great faith in the power of "scientific" government planning to solve social problems, including - in this case - rehabilitating slums and "blighted" neighborhoods.
+In addition, this period was characterized by great faith in the power of "scientific" government planning to solve social problems, including—in this case—rehabilitating slums and "blighted" neighborhoods.
 This faith in expert planning comes through in several passages in Douglas's opinion, such as the one where he analogizes urban planners to doctors treating a disease: "The experts concluded that, if the community were to be healthy, if it were not to revert again to a blighted or slum area, as though possessed of a congenital disease, the area must be planned as a whole."
 This, in Douglas' eyes, is what justified the use of eminent domain to seize even property that was not blighted, such as the store for whose late owner Mr. Berman acted as executor.

 Just as laypeople should not second-guess the professional judgment of a surgeon performing an operation, so courts should not second-guess the "scientific" judgment of urban planners.
 The latter had to remove "diseased" neighborhoods to ensure the health of the city, much like the former had to cut out diseased tissue in order to cure their patients.
 As Prof. Pritchett explains in his article on this topic, such medical terminology was commonly used to justify destruction of neigbhorhoods and forcible displacement of minority populations.